 The Library also maintains an online listing of UK and Irish historical and record societies providing contacts for research.

 The Society’s Archive includes a range of named collections, principally of historians and the development of the historical profession in the nineteenth and twentieth century.
-Re-cataloguing of the collections is currently taking place (2022) and will result in the publication of new online catalogues for researchers.
+The archive also contains extensive papers relating the governance and activities of the Society, from the 1860s to the 2010s.

 The Society’s largest collection is that of the historian, editor and government adviser, George W. Prothero (1848-1922), who was Professor of History at Edinburgh, from 1894, and President of the Royal Historical Society between 1901 and 1905.

-Other important collections in the archive include the papers of the Camden Society (1838-1897); of the Tudor historian Sir Geoffrey Elton, relating to his publications and literary estate; of the Royal Historical Society (from 1868), relating to its activities; and of the Fellowship of the RHS from 1878.
+Other important collections include the papers of the Camden Society (1838-1897); of the Tudor historian Sir Geoffrey Elton (1922-1994), relating to his publications and literary estate; and of the governance, membership, events and activities of the Royal Historical Society, from 1868 to the 2010s.

 Access to the Library and Archive